 (1) Beginning in 2002, ERCOT shall submit an annual report to the Public Utility Commission of Texas (PUCT) on or before the date set forth for such report in subsection (h)(11) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program.
-Such report shall contain the following information pertaining to program operation for the previous Compliance Period:
+Such report shall contain the following information pertaining to program operation for the previous year:

 (a) MW of existing renewable capacity installed in Texas, by technology type;